EduardoSebastianRodriguez/phMARL/README.md

 The paper includes experiments using the [Multi-Agent MuJoCo platform](https://robotics.farama.org/envs/MaMuJoCo/).
 The code to replicate the results associated to those experiments adapts the [repository](https://github.com/cyanrain7/TRPO-in-MARL/tree/master) of the paper "[Trust Region Policy Optimisation in Multi-Agent Reinforcement Learning](https://arxiv.org/pdf/2109.11251)", and it can be found in the ```mamujoco``` folder.
 The requirements for running this part of the code can be found in the folder.
 For further instructions on how to setup [Multi-Agent MuJoCo](https://robotics.farama.org/envs/MaMuJoCo/), see [https://github.com/openai/mujoco-py](https://github.com/openai/mujoco-py) and [https://github.com/schroederdewitt/multiagent_mujoco](https://github.com/schroederdewitt/multiagent_mujoco).

+On the other hand, the paper also includes experiments using [Robotarium](https://www.robotarium.gatech.edu/).The code to replicate the results associated to those experiments can be found in the ```robotarium``` folder.
+In particular, once Robotarium is configured, one must simply copy the files and paste them inside the ```robotarium_python_simulator``` folder.
+For further instructions on how to set up [Robotarium for Python](https://robotics.farama.org/envs/MaMuJoCo/), see [https://github.com/robotarium/robotarium_python_simulator](https://github.com/robotarium/robotarium_python_simulator).

 ## Some qualitative results

 We propose a novel MARL approach to learn distributed-by-design control policies for general cooperative/competitive multi-robot tasks.